-Caching is an important part of any web server.
-With applications like Magento, it is more important to have caching as it drastically reduces the load on the application and speeds up the page response, thus yielding a better user experience.
+Caching is an essential part of any web server.
+With applications like Magento, it is more important to have the cache as it drastically reduces the load on the application and speeds up the page response, thus yielding a better user experience.
 A popular option for Magento 2 is Varnish.

 To set up Varnish, you need to follow these steps: